-Quality of teaching is exemplary. • Unified and shared vision for learning, the learning environment and outcomes.
-High ambition is shared by all staff. • Children are highly motivated to join in and engage with learning.
-Children are developing their character education and becoming more robust through daily focus on PSED.
-Strong emphasis on language acquisition and communication skills.
-Children learn to manage social situations through high levels of self-control and respect, co-operative play and sharing.
-Robust programme of systematic phonics is taught and followed up through well planned child led activities and adult led tasks. • There is a consistency of staffing and approach to teaching and learning within in the EYFS.
-The Deputy Head teaches in Nursery each week.
-Rigour and attention to detail of EYFS leadership - linked to statutory assessment, resourcing and school development priorities. • Developing strong relationships with parent and carers through engagement is prioritised.
-We hold coffee mornings, open afternoons and annual events parents can get involved with.
-The impact of the curriculum on what children remember and can do over time, is strong.
-Areas for development > To develop outdoor resourcing and provision in the EYFS generically, paying particular reference to literacy.
+- The quality of Early Years education is outstanding, this has been frequently ratified by visitors. - Quality of teaching is exemplary. - Unified and shared vision for learning, the learning environment and outcomes.
+High ambition is shared by all staff. - Children are highly motivated to join in and engage with learning.
+Children are developing their character education and becoming more robust through daily focus on PSED. - Strong emphasis on language acquisition and communication skills. - Children learn to manage social situations through high levels of self-control and respect, co-operative play and sharing. - Robust programme of systematic phonics is taught and followed up through well planned child led activities and adult led tasks. - There is a consistency of staffing and approach to teaching and learning within in the EYFS.
+The Deputy Head teaches in Nursery each week. - Rigour and attention to detail of EYFS leadership linked to statutory assessment, resourcing and school development priorities.